IBM-Bluemix-Docs/containers/cs_storage.md

     ```
     {: codeblock}

-7. Create the PVC.
+3. Create the PVC.

     ```
     kubectl apply -f <local_file_path>
     ```
     {: pre}

-8. Create a configuration file to mount the volume and run the pod from the nonroot image.
-The volume mount path `/mnt/myvol` matches the mount path that is specified in the Dockerfile.
-Save the configuration as a `.yaml` file.
+4. In your deployment `.yaml` file, add the init container.
+Include the UID and GID that you previously retrieved.

     ```
+    initContainers:
+    - name: initContainer # Or you can replace with any name
+      image: alpine:latest
+      command: ["/bin/sh", "-c"]
+      args:
+        - chown <UID>:<GID> /mount; # Replace UID and GID with values from the Dockerfile
+      volumeMounts:
+      - name: volume # Or you can replace with any name
+        mountPath: /mount # Must match the mount path in the args line
+    ```
+    {: codeblock}

+    **Example** for a Jenkins deployment:

+    ```
-    apiVersion: v1
+    apiVersion: apps/v1
-    kind: Pod
+    kind: Deployment
     metadata:
-     name: mypod
+      name: my_pod
     spec:
+      replicas: 1
+      template:
+        metadata:
+          labels:
+            app: jenkins
+        spec:
           containers:
-     - image: registry.<region>.bluemix.net/<my_namespace>/nonroot
-       name: mycontainer
+          - name: jenkins
+            image: jenkins
             volumeMounts:
-       - mountPath: /mnt/myvol
+            - mountPath: /var/jenkins_home
-         name: myvol
+              name: volume
           volumes:
-     - name: myvol
+          - name: volume
             persistentVolumeClaim:
               claimName: mypvc
+          initContainers:
+          - name: permissionsfix
+            image: alpine:latest
+            command: ["/bin/sh", "-c"]
+            args:
+              - chown 1000:1000 /mount;
+            volumeMounts:
+            - name: volume
+              mountPath: /mount
     ```
     {: codeblock}

-9. Create the pod and mount the PVC to your pod.
+5. Create the pod and mount the PVC to your pod.

     ```
     kubectl apply -f <local_yaml_path>
     ```
     {: pre}

-10. Verify that the volume is successfully mounted to your pod.
+6. Verify that the volume is successfully mounted to your pod.
+Note the pod name and **Containers/Mounts** path.

     ```
-    kubectl describe pod mypod
+    kubectl describe pod <my_pod>
     ```
     {: pre}

-    The mount point is listed in the **Volume Mounts** field and the volume is listed in the **Volumes** field.
+    **Example output**:

     ```
-     Volume Mounts:
-          /var/run/secrets/kubernetes.io/serviceaccount from default-token-tqp61 (ro)
-          /mnt/myvol from myvol (rw)
+    Name:		    mypod-123456789
+    Namespace:	default
     ...
+    Init Containers:
+    ...
+    Mounts:
+      /mount from volume (rw)
+      /var/run/secrets/kubernetes.io/serviceaccount from default-token-cp9f0 (ro)
+    ...
+    Containers:
+      jenkins:
+        Container ID:
+        Image:		jenkins
+        Image ID:
+        Port:		  <none>
+        State:		Waiting
+          Reason:		PodInitializing
+        Ready:		False
+        Restart Count:	0
+        Environment:	<none>
+        Mounts:
+          /var/jenkins_home from volume (rw)
+          /var/run/secrets/kubernetes.io/serviceaccount from default-token-cp9f0 (ro)
+    ...
     Volumes:
       myvol:
         Type:	PersistentVolumeClaim (a reference to a PersistentVolumeClaim in the same namespace)
         ClaimName:	mypvc
         ReadOnly:	  false

     ```
     {: screen}

-11. Log in to the pod after the pod is running.
+7. Log in to the pod by using the pod name that you previously noted.

     ```
-    kubectl exec -it mypod /bin/bash
+    kubectl exec -it <my_pod-123456789> /bin/bash
     ```
     {: pre}

-12. View permissions of your volume mount path.
+8. Verify the permissions of your container's mount path.
+In the example, the mount path is `/var/jenkins_home`.

     ```
-    ls -al /mnt/myvol/
+    ls -ln /var/jenkins_home
     ```
     {: pre}

+    **Example output**:

     ```
-    root@instance-006ff76b:/# ls -al /mnt/myvol/
+    jenkins@mypod-123456789:/$ ls -ln /var/jenkins_home
     total 12
-    drwxr-xr-x 3 root    root    4096 Jul 13 19:03 .
-    drwxr-xr-x 3 root    root    4096 Jul 13 19:03 ..
-    drwx------ 2 myguest myguest 4096 Jul 13 19:03 mydata
+    -rw-r--r-- 1 1000 1000  102 Mar  9 19:58 copy_reference_file.log
+    drwxr-xr-x 2 1000 1000 4096 Mar  9 19:58 init.groovy.d
+    drwxr-xr-x 9 1000 1000 4096 Mar  9 20:16 war
     ```
     {: screen}

-    This output shows that root has read, write, and execute permissions on the volume mount path `mnt/myvol/`, but the non-root myguest user has permission to read and write to the `mnt/myvol/mydata` folder.
-Because of these updated permissions, the non-root user can now write data to the persistent volume.
+    This output shows that the GID and UID from your Dockerfile (in this example, `1000` and `1000`) own the mount path inside the container.